biophyser/lscrape/readme.md

 Currently this is a one-off script.
 To use download it and run it like this:

 `python scrape.py`

+But I usually open an ipython interpreter so it can be partly interactive.

 Hopefully, I'll package it up nicer in the future :)